 What is upselling?
 What is cross-selling?

 Upselling is a technique of encouraging someone to buy more products than they originally intended, typically by incentivizing them to switch to a more expensive product/subscription, adding features, or gaining additional content in their basic subscription.
-(For example, a software company might offer to move you from a basic self-service plan to an enterprise level plan that offers more one-on-one help from account managers.)
+(For example, a software company might offer to move you from a basic self-service plan to an enterprise plan with more 1:1 help from account managers.)

 How to create a smart upselling and cross-selling strategy

 Chances are, you’re not buying anything they’re selling.
 But if you’ve had some time to settle down before getting the hard sell?
-You might consider shelling out for the airline credit card or an extra flight.
+You might shell out for the airline card or another flight.

 To gain real revenue from your upsells and cross-sells, you need to present the right offer to the right people at the right time.
 And that takes a bit more foresight than just sending a flight attendant down the aisle 20 minutes after takeoff.